ebudd45/Meteorology-Projects/README.md

-# Meteorologyclass
+# Meteorology-Projects
-Google Colab Notebooks Labs.
-This repo contains notebooks and Python scripts that can be used for teaching various meteorology-related course content.
-Data is sourced from reanalysis and model data.
+Google Colab Notebooks.
+This repo contains notebooks and Python scripts Data is sourced from reanalysis and model data.